 - 7.1 Vacation credit for regular full-time employees shall be granted on the following basis: - (a) During an employee's first five years of service, the employee shall earn .0575 hours of vacation time for each hour of straight time paid up to a maximum of three (3) weeks per year. - (b) During an employee's sixth and subsequent years of service, the employee shall earn .0767 hours of vacation time for each hour of straight time paid, up to a maximum of four (4) weeks per year. - (c) Vacation accrual shall begin on the employee's first day of employment. - 7.2 Vacations shall be arranged beginning with April 15 and ending with October 15 of each year, except that in the case of employees who have completed five years, but less than ten years of continuous employment as of January 1 of the year in which the vacation is taken, one week of their four weeks of vacation shall not be within the above period unless mutually agreed to.
 The Publisher shall arrange the vacations in the various departments in accordance with the needs of the office and shall give first consideration to length of service in assigning vacation periods during the initial sign-up period of October 1 to November 30 for the following calendar year.
 After November 30 in each assignment period, no employee may "bump" a less senior employee from a vacation period already assigned in accordance with this Agreement and the department's individual practice.
-With the consent of the employee and the Publisher, the vacation may be split and/or scheduled outside the above designated time period. - 7.3 An employee whose vacation time includes a holiday shall receive an additional day of vacation at a time to be mutually agreed upon by the employee and the Publisher. - 7.4 Upon termination of employment, an employee (or his/her estate in case of death) shall receive accrued vacation pay. - 7.5 Employees may accrue vacation up to an amount which equals one and one-half times the employee's annual vacation entitlement.
-Accrual of unused vacation beyond one and one-half year's entitlement shall only be by mutual agreement between the employee and the Publisher. - 7.6 For former Neighbors employees, McClatchy Newspaper experience before September 1, 2002 will not be recognized for the purposes of vacation scheduling priority.
+With the consent of the employee and the Publisher, the vacation may be split and/or scheduled outside the above designated time period. - 7.3 An employee whose vacation time includes a holiday shall receive an additional day of vacation at a time to be mutually agreed upon by the employee and the Publisher. - 7.4 Upon termination of employment, an employee (or his/her estate in case of death) shall receive accrued vacation pay. - 7.5 Employees may accrue vacation up to an amount which equals one week over the employee's annual entitlement.
+Accrual of unused vacation beyond one week over the annual entitlement shall only be by mutual agreement between the Publisher and the employee. - 7.6 For former Neighbors employees, McClatchy Newspaper experience before September 1, 2002 will not be recognized for the purposes of vacation scheduling priority. - 7.7 Employees are strongly encouraged to take their accrued vacation each year.
+Employees may also take up to one week per year beyond their accrued vacation time.
+It is understood that this would result in a negative vacation balance, creating a payment advance for the employees.
+It is agreed if an employee has a negative vacation balance at the time of their termination, the amount advanced by the Publisher to the employee, is subject to recovery from their final paycheck with written authorization from the employee.